DataDog/hiring-engineers/answers.md

 ```
 ###### Resource used: https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7

 Bonus Question Can you change the collection interval without modifying the Python check file you created?
+Edit the yaml file.

 ## Visualizing Data: ##